pretix/pretix-docs/docs/topics/vouchers.md

 ### Exclusive product availability

 You can use vouchers to make a product (or multiple products) only available to a select group of invited guests.
-This option is appropriate for cases in which you know the group of recipients beforehand and have a full list of their email addresses, e.g. members of a club, speakers at a conference, or VIPs who get an invitation.
+This option is appropriate for cases in which you know the group of recipients beforehand and have a full list of their email addresses, e.g., members of a club, speakers at a conference, or VIPs who get an invitation.

 If you want to restrict availability for a **single product**, navigate to :navpath:Your Event → :fa3-ticket: Products → Products: and create or edit the admission product in question.
 Open the :btn:Availability: tab and check the box next to "This product can only be bought using a voucher".